jave3737/sirvimalot/README.md

 * git submodule update
 ## Python corollary
 * If you perchance do not have 32-bit Python, go to the [Installing Python section](https://github.com/jave3737/sirvimalot#adding-support-for-python3-to-gvim)
+## Ready to go!
+For bundle instructions see the [README](https://github.com/jave3737/sirvimalot/blob/master/vimfiles/bundle/README.md) in the bundle section of the repo.

 # Running on Linux
 * Change _vimrc file to .vimrc